-The higher the degree of extroversion of the x-axis, the lower the degree of introversion of the y-axis (tends to the middle at the point of intersection) and vice versa.
+The lower the degree of extroversion of the x-axis (towards the extremities), the lower the degree of introversion of the y-axis (tends to the middle at the point of intersection) and vice versa.

 The lower the degree of introversion of the x-axis (towards to the middle at the point of intersection) the higher the degree of extroversion of the y-axis (towards the extremities).

-- Action > Conscious > Future > Truths > Behavioral Traits > Possibility > Indefinite > Problem > Space > Risk
+- Action > Conscious > Future > Truths > Faith > Behavioral Traits > Possibility > Indefinite > Problem > Space > Risk

-- Reaction > Unconscious > Values > Character Traits > Probability > Indefinable > Time > Assesment of the level of the Risk
+- Reaction > Unconscious > Values > Doubt > Character Traits > Probability > Indefinable > Time > Assesment of the level of the Risk

 - Cause > Preconscious > Past > Pre-sent > Uncertainty > Identified > Possible Solution > Inputs > Efficiency > Observation > Personal Energy > Achievement > Completion > Success > Apropriate Strenghts to Eliminate the level of the Risk (Tied to Character Traits)